mvolkmann/blog/src/migrating-from-react-to-htmx.md

      }, []);

      function addDog(dog: Dog) {
+       // In order for React to update the UI when `dogMap` changes,
+       // we must create a new instance of the Map
-       const newDogMap = new Map(dogMap);
+       // which can be expensive if the Map is large. const newDogMap = new Map(dogMap);
        newDogMap.set(dog.id, dog);
        setDogMap(newDogMap);
      }

      function deleteDog(id: string) {
-       const newDogMap = new Map(dogMap);
+       // Once again creating a new instance of the Map. const newDogMap = new Map(dogMap);
        newDogMap.delete(id);
        setDogMap(newDogMap);